Schools told to bring back on-site Covid testing after Christmas holidays

 “We recognise the importance of Covid testing to reduce the risk of transmission of the virus, but it is not reasonable for the government to once again impose this considerable public health task on schools with minimal support,” Ms McCulloch said.

 “The role of schools should be limited to providing a space for test centres and communicating with students.
-But the Government expects them also to handle the logistics of staffing and setting up testing stations.
+But the government expects them also to handle the logistics of staffing and setting up testing stations.

 “It seems to have forgotten that school leaders are educators rather than an ad hoc branch of the NHS.
 Their focus is on providing the teaching and learning required by their students, which is particularly important in the context of the disruption caused by the pandemic.”